RH-Israel-PS-OCP-4-x-Training/RH-PS-OCP4-Training/OpenShift/Storage.md

   - Sidecars assist with hooks for additional functionality - snapshots, resizing, etc
 - Each node hosts, via a DaemonSet, one or more CSI node plugin Pods for the driver
   - Kubelet requests the node plugin to mount/unmount volumes, format block devices if needed, etc

+- `StorageClass` is a blueprint of how to provision persistent volumes on a network storage.
+OpenShift provides a set of provisioners that determine what volume plugins should be used for provisioning the volumes.
+OpenShift also supports third-party plugins that are not part of Kubernetes, such as NetApp Trident